turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 Here are some examples:

+#### Example #1
-1. If you appreciate 1:1 time but wouldn’t normally reach out to someone you don’t know, try:
+If you appreciate 1:1 time but wouldn’t normally reach out to someone you don’t know, try:

    * #lets_grab_donuts on Slack
    * [LunchClub](https://lunchclub.com/), which is a social networking platform that uses artificial intelligence and machine learning to connect users with common interests and objectives.

+#### Example #2
-2. If you appreciate larger groups but haven’t connected with people in the tech industry yet, try:
+If you appreciate larger groups but haven’t connected with people in the tech industry yet, try:

    * [Meetup.com](https://www.meetup.com/) to find tech-specific meetup groups, both in-person and remote
    * [Check out this list of Slack tech communities by region and interest](https://github.com/ladyleet/tech-community-slacks)